Rules – The Scandinavian Tire & Rim Organization

 The General Secretary shall perform his/her work in accordance with the directive issued by the Board and shall represent the Organization externally and towards all Nordic authorities (concerning technical and regulatory issues).

-§13 The Board consists of representatives of the permanent members as, nominated by the respective member company.
+§ 13 The Board consists of representatives of the permanent members as, nominated by the respective member company.
 The member shall ensure that the representative has the necessary technical expertise to fulfil his obligations as board member successfully.
 The members of the Board shall appoint a chairman, a vice-chairman and a treasurer among the Board members.
-These officers are then elected at the Annual General Meeting (AGM) for a period of one year.
+These officers are then elected at the Annual General Meeting (AGM) for a period of two (2) years, and should not hold their position for more than two (2) consecutive periods.
+An exception for one period to this rule of rotation can be granted with a simple majority amongst the attending members in the AGM.
 All decisions concerning the STRO shall be confirmed and ratified by the Board.

 § 14 The Board appoints those persons who shall: